felleg/felleg.gitlab.io-backup/content/posts/pendulum-simulation.md

 Three years later, [Justin](https://ca.linkedin.com/in/legerjustin) landed a job as a full-time software developer at Shopify.
 I'm trying my best to catch-up to his success.

-[Amir](https://www.linkedin.com/in/amirbawab) now works for Microsoft in Redmond WA, where he enjoys all the success he rightfully deserve.
+[Amir](https://www.linkedin.com/in/amirbawab) now works for Microsoft in Redmond WA, where he enjoys all the success he rightfully deserves.

 What will be my big break?
 I have no idea.
 But one thing is for sure: this hackathon was an absolute blast.